Migraine Symptoms & Treatments | Virginia Spine Institute

 The good news for patients who suffer from migraines is that we have a growing list of medications that can help.
 If a patient is having less than ten migraines per month, we focus on prescribing medications to stop headaches as they occur.
 If a patient is having migraines more than ten days per month, then our treatment approach has two parts.
 The first plan of action is to provide medications to stop the bad headaches.
 The second piece is to give other medications aimed at reducing the number of headaches as well as the pain level associated with each headache.
 For patients who still have severe migraines after using medications, we can even do Botox injections around the head and neck.
 These injections work by weakening muscles that may be pulling against the head and worsening the pain.

 It is best to treat a migraine as soon as you start feeling that you might have one.
 This may mean different things to different patients with migraines.
 For patients who have auras, such as vision changes before their migraines, this means taking medication as soon as you feel your aura starting.
 Patients who have migraines without auras should take medication as soon as they feel the pain start.
-Timing can be difficult for patients who wake up with a headache, but taking a medication first thing in the morning may be the best option.
+Timing can be difficult for patients who wake up with a headache, but taking medication first thing in the morning may be the best option.
 The later into a headache you are, the less likely a medication aimed at stopping a headache is to work.

 Common migraine treatments include: